nico/hack/notes/copydir.md

   practice, but it's strange.

-* If the directory contains subdirectories that also need timestamps that are more granual than seconds, something like `find ../bar -type d | xargs touch` is needed, and at that point `cpio` doesn't look much worse.
+* If the directory contains subdirectories that also need timestamps that are more granular than seconds, something like `find ../bar -type d | xargs touch` is needed, and at that point `cpio` doesn't look much worse.

 But most of the time, seconds-granularity is sufficient.
 So if preserving